Minimal two-spheres of low index in manifolds of positive complex sectional curvature: Introduction

 .1in

-{\bf Branched covers.} Branched covers of degree $d$ of a given prime minimal two-sphere form a critical submanifold of real dimension $4d + 2$, as we will see.
-But in general the space of branched covers is not a nondegenerate critical submanifold in the sense of Bott, so it is not straightforward to calculate its contribution to the topology of $\hbox{Map}(S^2,M)$.
+{\bf Covers.} Branched covers of degree $d$ of a given prime minimal two-sphere form a critical submanifold of real dimension $4d + 2$.
+However, in general the space of branched covers of a given degree is not a nondegenerate critical submanifold, so it is not straightforward to calculate its contribution to the topology of $\hbox{Map}(S^2,M)$.
+In addition, we need to rule out unbranched covers of nonorientable minimal projective planes.

 .1in